 In the same way, you want your company to garner reputable reviews on social media and avoid negative interactions where customers spew astonishing vitriol on platforms that tap into their frustration and give them a certain degree of anonymity.

-and provide voice and text analysis reports.
-All this information can be used to identify and tackle the root cause of problems before they go viral.
+To do this, call-center tools give customers the opportunity to provide feedback early on.
+These tools can also "listen" to CX interactions and provide voice and text analysis reports.
+All this information can be used to identify — and tackle — the root cause of problems before they go viral.

 Call center tools can also help you manage internal staffing issues that form the CX foundation.
 Armed with real-time information about volume and staffing levels, as well as interaction times, you'll be alert to the inevitable employee issues and lessen their impact on service.

 Before call centers took shape in the 1960s, building the customer experience happened face-to-face at a local store, for example, between the customer and the salesperson, manager, or owner.
 Everyone who worked at the store was part of the customer experience and relationships were formed (or not) through repeated close associations.

 While technology has changed dramatically since the time when customers shopped in person in local stores, such as Radio Shack, Sears, and Toys R Us, the customer experience has never been more critical to a company's success.
 Now more than ever, a company can rise above its competitors by simply being authentic.
 Black Box is here to provide call center tools that are easy to use and support customer affinity.